shayanh/gcl/README.md

-# Go Generics Library
+# Go Generics Collections

-Go Generics Library (GoGL) provides a collection of data structures and operations on top of them.
+Go Generics Colllections (gcl) provides a collection of data structures and operations on top of them.